-My teenagers have instigated and driven most of the steps that we have taken as a family towards climate friendly behaviour over the last few years.
+My teenagers have driven most of the climate-friendly steps we’ve taken over the last few years.
 In the process, I felt the need to apologise to them for not having done so years earlier.
 I deeply regret not listening to the science decades ago.
-Hence, the idea of an intergenerational apology for climate change.

-It enables me to empathize with their grave concerns about the future.
-In doing so, it brings climate change directly into my home and crystalizes the connection between it and my personal decisions around consumption and political engagement.
+An apology is proportionate to the crisis facing those I love and am responsible for, even if I behaved unknowingly.
+It enables me to listen to and empathise with their grave concerns about the future.
+In doing so, it brings climate change directly into my home and crystalises the connection between it and my personal decisions around consumption and political engagement.

-Most importantly, an effective apology requires me to make amends for the harm I have done to them.
+Most importantly, an effective apology requires me to make amends for the harm I have done to them – even if I never intended any harm.
 I have to take the steps necessary to help them manage their fears by finally adopting the pro-environmental behaviours required for climate mitigation and adaptation.

 And so it is no longer ‘I’ but ‘we’, doing what is within our power to limit climate change.
 And the ‘we’ can grow as other family members and friends join in.
-An apology requires a change in behaviour.
-And so this intergenerational apology requires that we drastically reduce our consumption across the board and that we vote for and demand that our governments enact the laws required for climate mitigation.
+An apology requires a change in behaviour; this means that we need to drastically reduce our consumption across the board, and that we vote for and demand that our governments enact the laws required for climate mitigation.

 The symbol of the climate apology

 The Triskelion is an ancient symbol that first appeared in Malta around 4,000 BC and is closely associated with the Celtic history of Ireland.
-A symbol from European antiquity reminds us that post-industrialisation global warming is largely the result of the growth-based economic models and consumption patterns of the global north.
+As a symbol from European antiquity, it reminds us that global warming is largely the result of the growth-centred economic models and consumption patterns of the global north.

 Its spirals represent the three phases of the climate apology: recognition, acknowledgement and change.
 It symbolises the elements of earth, water and air that we need to survive.
 It represents our intrinsic connection to others, now, in the past and the future.